-Although manage the human resources in times of crisis is a fundamental data integrated into corporate strategy, human resources must be treated with the biggest attention.
+Although manage its human resources in times of crisis, is a fundamental data integrated into corporate strategy.
+Human resources must, therefore, be treated with the biggest attention.
 We must, therefore, redouble our efforts to stimulate teams and secure a line of development shared and sustained employees.

-2- Do Not Sacrifice Research and Development:
+2- Do not sacrifice research and development:

-Companies must be able, during difficult times, to anticipate the recovery and be able to respond to changes in demand which will have changed in the meantime.
+Companies must be able during the difficult time to anticipate the recovery and therefore, be able to respond to changes in demand which will have changed in the meantime.